DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (3) Submission of an application for renewal constitutes the applicant’s certification of

 compliance with the requirements of this rule.
-The licensee shall keep documentation of

-renewal.
-Failure to satisfy this rule is a violation of section 16221(h) of the code, MCL
+applying for license renewal.
+Failure to satisfy this rule is a violation of section 16221(h)

 (4) The department may select and audit a sample of licensees who have renewed their